Tutorial - Integrate ETABS and SAP2000

 and comtypes

-installed in your main Python development environment.
-If they are not installed, you can add them using pip:
+installed in your Python environment.
+If they are not installed, you can add them using pip.
+Open Windows Powershell and run the following command:

 pip install pywin32 comtypes